mesonbuild/meson/docs/markdown/Unit-tests.md

 variety of different ways.
 The tool is designed to be run in the build directory.

-The simplest thing to do is just to run all tests, which is equivalent to running `ninja test`.
+The simplest thing to do is just to run all tests.

 ```console
 $ meson test